 What do suppliers of community IT systems need to do?

-- Suppliers of community systems should ensure that systems are able to capture and/or derive the data items defined in the existing standard.
-Suppliers must also become fully compliant with the new standard during 2014/15.
+Suppliers of community systems should ensure that systems are able to capture and/or derive the data items defined in the existing standard.
+Suppliers must also become fully compliant with the new standard once published.

 What do providers of community services need to do?

-- Providers of community services should capture the revised information within the Community Information Data Set (CIDS) from the date specified in the interim ISN which will be published in 2014/15.
+Providers of community services should capture the revised information within the Community Information Data Set (CIDS) from the date specified in the interim ISN which will be published before the end of 2014.

 Organisational assessment and planning tools